Buy Pet-Nats

 So, Pet Nats from Germany, Austria and cooler parts of France are often more appealing to us personally than Pet Nats from hotter regions, although this is not always the case.
 A lot of the success of a Pet Nat depends on harvesting grapes early to retain freshness and acidity, rather than maximum ripeness.
 Some winemakers choose to make pet nats out of grapes which can be tricky to make perfect by themselves as still wines.

-For example, red grape Sankt Laurent in Austria is a notorious grape to perfect as a still wine, due to the requirement for poor quality soils like gravel to make the vines dig very deep, and the precise time for harvesting.
+For example, red grape Sankt Laurent in Austria is a notoriously difficult grape to perfect as a still wine, due to the requirement for poor quality soils like gravel to make the vines dig very deep, and the precise time for harvesting.
 Some winemakers avoid the stress and use it as a direct press, using just the clear juice, to make a Blanc de Noir or Rosé Pet Nat instead.

 What is Pet Nat Disgorgement?